 It is a comprehensive system of yogic practice that encompasses all eight limbs of Patanjali’s yogic path.
 Rather than focusing just on physical conditioning (asana), breathwork (pranayam), and occasional meditation (dyana), it aligns the practitioner with the full spectrum of evolutionary work.
 As such, it also delves into holistic lifestyle design (yamas and niyamas), sacred sound technology (mantra), manifestation and subtle awareness (pratyahar), deep preparatory work for meditation (dharana), and transpersonal immersion (samadhi).

 I love teaching Kundalini yoga and encouraging others to focus their inner gaze and direct energy to whatever point the kriya calls for.
-It is a privilege to guide a student and watch them receive immediate benefit from the practice.
+It is a privilege to guide a student and watch them receive immediate benefit from this practice.

 Yin yoga slows things way down and brings me back to the fundamentals of yoga – each posture is held for several minutes and gives me an opportunity to stay in a deep meditative state while practicing.
 I concentrate on my inhale and exhale, breathing oxygen to wherever sensation is felt.
 I often keep my eyes closed the entire time, in order to go within and connect with my senses and my breath as well as give in to the deep stretching in my ligaments and joints.
 After I practice Yin yoga, I float across the floor.
 It evokes a blissful state of grace in me.